-The CAMS v18r1 inversion product provides global 3-hourly data at a spatial resolution of 3.75 by 1.89 degree.
-Data are typically available within one year.
+The inversion product used here is the official CAMS v21r1 product that assimilates about 130 sites of surface air sample measurements from the Global Atmosphere Watch programme.
+The CAMS v21r1 inversion product provides global 3-hourly data at a spatial resolution of 3.75 by 1.89 degree.
+Data are typically available within one year (Chevalier et al 2021).